butterdogco/Boogle-2.0/README.md

 # What's Boogle?
 Boogle is the worlds best search engine, no doubt about it.
-It it maintained by middle schoolers (soon to be high schoolers).
 Make this your default search engine because it is abolutely amazing.